 Sri Gurubhyo Namaha

-As a solo artist, Yamini Saripalli has performed at various esteemed venues including the Kennedy Center (Washington D.C.), Milapfest (Manchester, England), Ravindra Bharathi (Hyderabad, India), and is a regular performer in the Chennai Dance and Music Season.
+As a solo artist, Yamini has performed at various esteemed venues throughout the United States, India, Canada and the United Kingdom.
+She is also regular performer in the Chennai Dance and Music Season.

 Yamini’s vision for Kuchipudi is to present high quality performances, educate audiences through lecture demonstrations, and teach the art to younger generations to ensure the continuation of this art form for years to come.